rahulshelke3099/Spring_SpringBoot_Concepts/Readme.md

 IOC in spring
 Inversion of Control (IoC) is a core principle in the Spring Framework that promotes loose coupling between components in an application.
-It is the mechanism through which the control of object creation, configuration, and management is transferred from the application code to the Spring container.
+It is the mechanism through which the control of object creation, configuration , and management is transferred from the application code to the Spring container.
 This allows for more modular, testable, and maintainable code.

 Key Concepts
 IoC Container: